La-toy/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Scripts for user and groups
+Creating scripts to set permissions for user, current and other users